Sim-to-Real Dynamic Object Manipulation on Conveyor Systems via Optimization Path Shaping: Experimental Verifications

 \subsubsection{Implementation Details}

-We train the recurrent probabilistic network using the 6,600 demonstrations collected in Section~\ref{sub:efficient_demonstration_collection} for 10K optimization iterations.
-The training takes about 14 hours on a single RTX4090 GPU.
+As described in Section~\ref{sub:data_generation_in_simulation}, we generate 2,000 demonstrations for each skill in Pick, Put, Rotate, and Insert.
+We obtain a total of 8,000 demonstrations for these four skills and utilize them to train networks.
+We optimize the GEM network for 10K optimization iterations.
+The training takes about 14 hours on two RTX4090 GPUs.
 The optimizer is AdamW \cite{loshchilovdecoupled} and the learning rate is $1e-4$.
 The training batch size is 32.
 The image resolutions of the two RGB-D cameras are both $640\times480$.
 The action chunk size $N_a$, memory token number $l_m$, and feature channel number $c$ are set to 20, 200, and 512, respectively.
 GEM controls the robot at a frequency of 20 HZ.
+Since objects are transported successively, this work does not consider scenarios where objects on the conveyor belt are cluttered together.